allancunico/cache-simulator-c/README.md

 # Cache Memory Simulator in C++

-This project is a **cache memory simulator** written in C++.
+This project is a **cache memory simulator** written in C++, it was developed as part of a assignment at Universidade de Caxias do Sul(UCS).
 It models a simplified CPU cache using configurable parameters such as write policy, replacement policy, associativity, and line size.
 The simulator processes memory access traces and computes performance metrics like hit/miss rates and average access time.

 ---